msgouros/postgreSQL-project/README.md

 ## Creating the Data

-Python scripts were used to generate the 10,000 patients using the Python package ```Faker```.
+Python scripts were used to generate the 10,000 patients using the Python package ```Faker``` (https://faker.readthedocs.io/en/master/).
 This ensured person's identification information was realistic (instead of gobbledygook).

 Faker was also used to generate diagnoses and treatments -- however in this case, the source files are real ICD-9 codes (which are used by the healthcare industry): http://www.icd9data.com